 Most of the time, kidney failure happens along with another medical condition or event.
 If you fall into any of the following categories, you may have a greater chance of acute kidney failure:

 Your doctor will start with a physical exam.
-Then, he’ll order tests of your blood, urine, and kidneys.
+Then, they’ll order tests of your blood, urine, and kidneys.

 Blood tests.
-These measure two substances in your blood -- creatinine and urea nitrogen.
+These measure substances in your blood, including:

-- Creatinine is a waste product in your blood that’s produced by muscle activity.
+- Creatinine, a waste product in your blood that’s made by muscle activity.
 Normally, it’s removed from your blood by your kidneys.
-But if those organs stop working, your creatinine level rises.
+But if your kidneys stop working, your creatinine level rises.

-- Urea nitrogen is another waste product in your blood.
-It’s created when protein from the foods you eat is broken down.
+- Urea nitrogen, another waste product in your blood.
+It’s created when protein from food is broken down.
 Like creatinine, your kidneys remove this from your blood.
 When your kidneys stop working, your urea nitrogen levels rise.

 Urine tests.
 Your doctor will check your pee for blood and protein.
-He’ll also look for certain electrolytes (chemicals that control important body functions).
-The results help him understand what’s causing your kidney failure.
+They’ll also look for certain electrolytes.
+The results help your doctor understand what’s causing your kidney failure.

 Imaging tests.
-Some tests, like ultrasonography or a CT scan, can show whether your kidneys are enlarged or there’s a blockage in your urine flow.
-An angiogram can tell your doctor if the arteries or veins that lead to your kidneys are blocked.
-An MRI can show the same thing.
+Some tests, such as ultrasonography or a CT scan, can show whether your kidneys are enlarged or there’s a blockage in your urine flow.
+They can also tell your doctor if there is any problem with arteries or veins going in and out of your kidneys.
+An MRI can show this, too.

 Kidney Failure Treatment